matomo-org/plugin-Migration/README.md

 ## Description

+**Beta version: The Migration feature is currently in beta.
+As such it may contain bugs, or may not work as expected.
+Please <a href="https://github.com/matomo-org/plugin-Migration/issues">report any issues</a> you encounter or any other feedback back to us.**

-Lets you copy a Matomo Mjeasurable (Website, Mobile App, ...) including all tracked raw data and generated reports from one Matomo instance to another Matomo instance.
+Lets you copy a Matomo Measurable (Website, Mobile App, ...) including all tracked raw data and generated reports from one Matomo instance to another Matomo instance.

 ### Requirements